 It helps you regardless of the work you do in there.
 Lighting and visibility are essential even for the smallest tools.
 Plus, if you are handling power tools, you want to make sure it’s not your hands or feet you cut or crush!

 Better Opportunities To Sell Your House

 If you plan on changing your house after a year or two, drywall is the perfect candidate for your garage.
 People love its durability and the fresh look it gives.
 You have many more chances of attracting buyers if you use drywall for your garage, as garages are the first things buyers see in a house.

 If you still are not convinced and wondering what advantages plywood brings compared to drywall, we have compiled those too:

-Plus, with drywall, you have to locate the stud first and then drill into it to mount things.
+Plus, with drywall, you must locate the stud and then drill into it to mount things.
 On the other hand, you can drill and fix items at any place after drilling with plywood.